What is In-Home Care?

 How much should I expect to pay?

-The average cost for Home Care in California is approximately $25 per hour or about $220 per day.
-This is generally the more costly option rather than moving to Assisted Living where the daily rate is roughly $125 per day.
+The average cost for In-Home Care in the United States is approximately $28 per hour.
+This is generally the more costly option rather than moving to an Assisted Living Community where the daily rate is roughly $150 per day.
 Additionally, if you choose to stay home and hire a caregiver you will also have to continue paying your mortgage, homeowners insurance, property taxes, utilities, phone bill, cable bill, internet bill, food, maintenance.
 You may also have extra expenses to pay for in order to make sure your home is safe and secure.
 This includes medical equipment (shower chair, transfer bench, hospital bed) and home modifications (wheeelchair ramps, lifts, railings, grab bars).

 How is the price determined?